 God made us in His image.
 He made us to know and to reflect His love.
 Love doesn’t coerce.
 Love requires freedom to choose.
 Love isn’t established by displays of power, but by relationship, trust and character.
 I believe this is why an all-powerful God puts up with evil in the world.

 In order to allow the type of freedom that leaves room for love, God must allow a framework in which a creature with free will can raise the issues of character and honor against God, in which God can demonstrate that character and love to free beings who have the ability to choose Him, to trust Him and to love Him – not because they must, but because they find Him supremely worthy of love.

-Free will (and the ability to reject God) is necessary for love, and a framework for raising issues against God is necessary to allow creatures with free will to come to know Him and to love Him for who He is.
+Free will (and the ability to reject God) is necessary for love.
+It is a framework that allows for raising issues against God, and it is necessary to allow creatures with free will to come to know Him and to love Him for who He is.

 God is still sovereign.
 Though His desires are not met in all circumstances, He ultimately gets what He wants.
 He creates a universe in which His creatures can get to know Him and love Him because they want to.

 Peckham points out the difference between God’s ideal will and His remedial will.
 Ideally, God wants everyone to know and love Him, but love requires freedom of will, so He must work His remedial will to allow people to get to know Him and love Him in spite of our ability to reject Him and oppose him.

 For love to exist, be fostered and grow, there are certain factors that are necessary in the universe that will make love possible, and those factors can’t be controlled be God.